-The OII is a dynamic and innovative department for Internet-related research and teaching, located in a world-leading traditional research university.
-As a fully multi-disciplinary department, the OII offers the opportunity to study academic, practical and policy-related issues that can only be understood by drawing on contributions from many different fields.
+The OII is a dynamic and innovative department for research and teaching relating to the Internet, located in a world-leading traditional research university.
+The multidisciplinary OII offers the opportunity to study academic, practical and policy-related issues that can only be understood by drawing on contributions from many different fields.

-The Oxford Internet Institute is the only major department in a top-ranked international university to offer multi-disciplinary social science degree programmes focusing on the Internet.
+The Oxford Internet Institute is the only major department in a top-ranked international university to offer multidisciplinary courses in the social sciences focusing on the Internet.
 The OII attracts top students drawn from a variety of different disciplines.

-The MSc in Social Science of the Internet provides an in-depth understanding of the concepts, theories and methods that are required to undertake and assess rigorous empirical research or policy analysis of Internet-related issues.
+The MSc in Social Science of the Internet provides an in-depth understanding of concepts, theories and methods required for rigorous empirical research or policy analysis of Internet-related issues.

-The DPhil in Information, Communication and the Social Sciences is an inclusive, multi-disciplinary degree, offering high-quality supervision from leading academics working across a wide variety of Internet-related topics.
+The DPhil in Information, Communication and the Social Sciences is an inclusive, multi-disciplinary degree, offering high-quality supervision from leading academics working across a wide variety of topics related to the Internet.
 This is combined with tailored training in research methods and graduate skills, focusing on a broad range of qualitative and quantitative approaches to understanding the Internet.

 The MSc in Social Data Science offers the ability to manipulate and analyse large volumes of data.
-This is becoming a core social science skill, as well as something in high demand in the job market.
+This is becoming a core social science skill and in high demand in the job market.
 Social data science offers an approach where the data relates to individual and social behaviour and a social science, with generation and analysis of real-time transactional data at its centre.

-Starting in 2019, the DPhil in Social Data Science will combine high-quality supervision from leading academics with training emphasising the research applications of digitally-generated social data.
+Starting in 2019, the DPhil in Social Data Science will combine high-quality supervision from leading academics with training emphasising the research applications of social data that has been generated digitally.